saulgray/nemioDev/pages/02.nanowallet/05.send-receive/docs.en.md

 ---

 ## 4 Send & receive
 From the Send & Receive tab you can create transactions and invoices.
-You can also create transactions with messages, encrypted messages and/or mosaics.
+You can also create transactions with messages, encrypted messages and/or mosaics (assets.)

 You can read more about mosaics later in this guide.
 ![](http://imgur.com/8jafqGm.png)